tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 Slice aggregate packet:
 : a packet that traverses network resources associated with a specific slice aggregate.

-Slice aggregate topology:
+Slice policy topology:
-: a set of topological elements traversed by slice aggregate packets.
+: a set of topological elements associated with a slice policy.

 Slice aggregate aware TE:
 : a mechanism for TE path selection that takes into account the available network resources associated with a specific slice aggregate.